 "How can you trust that I will say it is hot enough?
 I will surely lie and then the food will never be cooked for my brother to eat," Gretel replied.

-The witch furrowed her brow and looked from the pot to Gretel and back again.
+The evil witch furrowed her brow and looked from the pot to Gretel and back again.
 "Oh, I suppose you're right.
 Stay there.
-I will check to see if the water is almost at a boil," the witch huffed.
+I will check to see if the water is almost at a boil," the evil witch huffed.

-The children ran out of the house once they had gathered the sacks of gold that the witch had stolen over the years from the other children that came by her candy house.
+The children ran out of the house once they had gathered the sacks of gold that the evil witch had stolen over the years from the other children that came by her candy house.